ibm-cloud-docs/sell/tutorial-onboard-terraform.md

 {: #terraform-template-onboard-validate}
 {: step}

+1. Click **Validate version**.
-1. From the Validate product tab, enter the name of your workspace, select a resource group, select a Schematics region, and click **Next**.
+1. Enter the name of your workspace, select a resource group, select a Schematics region, and click **Next**.

    In the **Tags** field, you can enter a name of a specific tag to attach to your template.
 This tag is put on the {{site.data.keyword.bplong_notm}} workspace.
 Tags provide a way to organize, track usage costs, and manage access to the resources in your account.
    {: tip}

 1. From the Deployment values section, review your parameter values, and click **Next**.
-1. In the Validate version section, select **I have read and agree to the following license agreements**.
+1. In the Validation version section, select **I have read and agree to the following license agreements**.
 1. Click **Validate**.

    To monitor the progress of the validation process, click **View logs**.